venveo/serverless-sharp/README.md

+# HEY - THIS BRANCH ISN'T READY.
+DON'T USE IT.

 # Serverless Sharp Image Processor
 A solution to dynamically optimize and transform images on the fly, utilizing [Sharp](https://sharp.pixelplumbing.com/en/stable/) and AWS Lambda.